 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Vancouver City Council reported total carbon emissions of approximately 2,522,000,000 kg CO2e.
-This figure includes 2,351,000,000 kg CO2e from Scope 1 emissions, primarily from stationary combustion, 61,000,000 kg CO2e from Scope 2 emissions, and 110,000,000 kg CO2e from Scope 3 emissions, specifically from waste generated in operations.
-Comparatively, in 2021, total emissions were about 2,585,000,000 kg CO2e, with Scope 1 emissions at 2,450,000,000 kg CO2e, Scope 2 at 54,000,000 kg CO2e, and Scope 3 at 82,000,000 kg CO2e.
-This indicates a slight reduction in total emissions year-on-year.
+This figure includes Scope 1 emissions of about 2,351,000,000 kg CO2e, primarily from stationary combustion, Scope 2 emissions of around 61,000,000 kg CO2e, and Scope 3 emissions of about 110,000,000 kg CO2e, all related to waste generated in operations.
+Comparatively, in 2021, total emissions were approximately 2,585,000,000 kg CO2e, with Scope 1 emissions at about 2,450,000,000 kg CO2e, Scope 2 at around 54,000,000 kg CO2e, and Scope 3 emissions of about 82,000,000 kg CO2e.
+This indicates a slight reduction in total emissions from 2021 to 2022.
 Vancouver City Council has set ambitious climate commitments, including a target to reduce Scope 1 and Scope 2 emissions by 50% by 2030, as part of its climate change strategy, "Our Clean Future," initiated in 2020.
 This strategy also includes a commitment to transition to 50% electric fleet vehicles by the same year.
-The emissions data is sourced directly from Vancouver City Council, with no cascaded data from parent organizations.
+The emissions data is not cascaded from any parent organization, and all figures are sourced directly from Vancouver City Council's reporting.
 The council continues to focus on sustainable practices and aims to enhance its climate resilience through these initiatives.

 Access structured emissions data, company-specific emission factors, and source documents